My friend Stephanie from A little Moore and I visited Atlanta’s Dekalb County for a fun girlfriend getaway.

 Located on the campus of Emory University, the Micheal C. Carlos Museum exceeded my expectations with the vast amount of incredible historical art and artifacts from around the world.

-Try on a hazmat suit and learn more the history of the CDC (Center for Disease Control) and its work around the world to help prevent the spread of diseases.
+Try on a hazmat suit and learn more about the history of the CDC (Center for Disease Control) and its work around the world to help prevent the spread of diseases.

 One of the attractions featured on Atlanta’s City Pass, Fernbank Museum of Natural History offers guests hands-on exhibits and dinosaur stuff.

 Dinner and a Movie

 If you prefer to eat your food in the light, I suggest getting there 30 minutes before the start time.

-Where We Stayed
+Where We Stayed in Dekalb County

 We had a wonderful girlfriend getaway!
-It was so fun to experience such variety in a short amount of time.
+It was so fun to experience such a variety in a short amount of time.